Ride the High Country: Plot

-During the night, Gil leaves camp and heads back to the site of the gunfight, where he takes a horse and gun from one of the dead brothers.
-Then he follows Judd, Heck, and Elsa down the only trail.
-Meanwhile, Heck has shown himself to be trustworthy, and even though he will most likely go to prison, Elsa tells him she'll be there when he gets out.
-When they reach Elsa's farm, the Hammond brothers are waiting, having already killed her father.
-A gunfight breaks out and soon both Judd and Heck are wounded.
-Gil comes riding in to help his old friend, and together the pair insult and challenge the brothers to a face-to-face shootout in the open.
-When the dust settles, the three brothers are dead, but Judd is mortally wounded.
-He tells his old friend, "I don't want them to see this.
-I'll go it alone."
-When Gil pledges to take care of everything just like he would have, Judd says, "Hell, I know that.
-I always did.
-You just forgot it for a while, that's all."
-Judd casts a look back towards the high country and then dies.
+During the night, Gil returns to the site of the gunfight, where he takes a horse and gun from one of the dead brothers.
+Then he follows Judd, Heck, and Elsa.
+Heck has shown himself to be trustworthy, and although he will probably go to prison, Elsa tells him she'll be there when he gets out.
+When they reach Elsa's farm, the Hammonds are waiting, having already killed her father.
+A gunfight breaks out and both Judd and Heck are wounded.
+Gil rides in to help his old friend, and together the pair challenge the brothers to a face-to-face shootout.
+When the dust settles, the Hammonds are dead, but Judd is mortally wounded.
+After forgiving Gil, Judd casts a look back towards the high country, then dies.